 – The impact of non-verbal communication.

 – The importance of active listening.

-- How the way they communicate can affect others.
+– How the way you communicate can affect others.

-- How to find out the best way to communicate with the individual they are supporting.
+– How to find out the best way to communicate with the individual you are supporting.

 – How to make sure confidential information is kept safe.